-Stressful life events significantly raise the risk of falls in older menSeptember 3rd, 2013 in Psychology & Psychiatry /
+Stressful life events significantly raise the risk of falls in older menSeptember 3, 2013 in Medicine & Health / Psychology & Psychiatry

 A study of around 5,000 older men has shown that stressful life events such as death of a loved one, or serious financial problems, significantly raised the risk of falls in the year following the incident.
 The research is published online today in the journal Age and Ageing.

 Dr Howard A. Fink of the VA Medical Center in Minneapolis and colleagues conducted a study of 5,994 community-dwelling men over the age of 65 who were enrolled in the Osteoporotic Fractures in Men (MrOS) study in six locations across the United States.
 5,125 participated in a second study visit and answered questions on stressful life events in the prior year.
 A further subset of 4,981 men reported complete data on falls for one year after the second visit.

 During the second visit, participants were asked their marital status, and if widowed, their spouse's date of death.
 They were also asked to report occurrence of any of the following stressful life events: serious illness or accident of wife/partner; death of other close relative or close friend; separation from child, close friend, or other relative on whom the participant depended on for help; loss of pet; given up important hobby or interest; serious financial trouble; move or change in residence.
 Following the second visit, the participants were contacted every four months for one year regarding falls or fractures.
 Any fractures were confirmed by central review of radiography reports.
 Overall response rates exceeded 99%.